tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The TESS GI program can also award Swift observations through a joint program with the Swift mission.
 Observing time under this program will be awarded only to proposals that require use of both observatories to meet the primary science goals.
 Up to 100 ks Swift time will be available through this program.
 TESS GI funding is available to successful U.S.-based investigators who request Swift observing time through the TESS GI process.
 No funds will be awarded from the Swift project for joint investigations proposed to this TESS program element.
 These proposals will be evaluated on their technical feasibility by members of the Swift team.
 Proposers should consult the [Swift website](https://swift.gsfc.nasa.gov/) for information on Swift.

-Note that joint programs are not permitted in proposals submitted to the Mini category.
+Joint programs are not permitted in proposals submitted to the Mini category.

 ### Core science targets
 During the extended mission there are no reserved targets or restricted science areas.
-Proposals aimed at detecting small planets in 2-minute cadence data are therefore now solicited.
+All scientific investigations using TESS are solicited and relevant to NASA.

 ## Availability of funds
-Due to the extended length of Cycle 4 compared to previous cycles, the total amount of funding available to U.S.-based PIs through this solicitation is $3.4M.
+Due to the extended length of Cycle 4 compared to previous cycles, the total amount of funding available to U.S.-based PIs through this solicitation has been increased to $3.4M.
 TESS 2-minute and 20-second cadence observations are open to all scientists at U.S. or non-U.S. institutions.
 TESS GI funding is open to all individuals who are identified as Principal Investigators and employed at U.S. institutions.
-Scientists participating in the TESS mission, including members of the Follow-up Team, are permitted to propose to the GI program and are subject to the same program rules as the rest of the science community.

 The dollar amounts assigned to each proposal category are maximum award amounts and are roughly listed below,

  * Small proposals ~ $70,000. (per award)
  * Large proposals ~ $250,000 (per award)

- * Ground-based projects - up to $500,000 (in total for this catagory)
+Up to $500,000 will be awarded to ground-based observing focused projects.

 Funding for selected programs typically starts upon availability of data to the public archive at [MAST](data-access.html).
-Note that there is no exclusive use period associated with any TESS data.
+There is no exclusive use period associated with any TESS data.

 The performance period of each award will be 1 year; PIs will be allowed to request a no-cost extension for one additional year as needed.
 The Cycle 4 GI program will also include unfunded non-U.S.-based investigations of high merit, as determined by peer review.
 Additional Guest Investigation targets will be drawn from proposals in the Mini category and from proposals that are not selected for funding, if target resources permit.